-The Authority reports its interest rate swap in accordance with the provisions of GASB Statement No. 53, "Accounting and Financial Reporting for Derivative Instruments."
-Statement No. 53 addresses the recognition, measurement, and disclosure of information regarding derivative instruments entered into by state and local governments.
+The Authority reports its interest rate swap in accordance with the provisions of GASB Statement No. 53, "Accounting and Financial Reporting for Derivative Instruments," which addresses the recognition, measurement, and disclosure of information regarding derivative instruments entered into by state and local governments.
 It requires governments to measure derivative instruments, which include interest rate swaps, at fair value.

-The Authority has adopted the provisions of GASB Statement No. 62, "Codification of Accounting and Financial Reporting Guidance Contained in Pre-November 30, 1989 FASB and AICPA Pronouncements."
-Statement No. 62 incorporates into the GASB's authoritative literature certain accounting and financial reporting guidance that is included in the following pronouncements issued on or before November 30, 1989, which does not conflict with or contradict GASB pronouncements: Financial Accounting Standards Board Statements and Interpretations, Accounting Principles Board Opinions and Accounting Research Bulletins of the American Institute of Certified Public Accountants' Committee on Accounting Procedure.
-The adoption of Statement No. 62 does not have any impact on the Authority's financial statements.
+The Authority has adopted the provisions of GASB Statement No. 62, "Codification of Accounting and Financial Reporting Guidance Contained in Pre-November 30, 1989 FASB and AICPA Pronouncements," as amended by GASB Statement No. 66, "Technical Corrections--2012--An Amendment Of GASB Statements No. 10 and No. 62."
+GASB Statement No. 62 incorporates into the GASB's authoritative literature certain accounting and financial reporting guidance that is included in the following pronouncements issued on or before November 30, 1989, which does not conflict with or contradict GASB pronouncements: Financial Accounting Standards Board Statements and Interpretations, Accounting Principles Board Opinions and Accounting Research Bulletins of the American Institute of Certified Public Accountants' Committee on Accounting Procedure.
+The adoption of GASB Statement No. 62 does not have any impact on the Authority's financial statements.

 The Authority has adopted the provisions of GASB Statement No. 63, "Financial Reporting of Deferred Outflows of Resources, Deferred Inflows of Resources, and Net Position."
-Statement No. 63 provides guidance for reporting deferred outflows of resources, deferred inflows of resources and net position in a statement of financial position and related disclosures.
-The statement of net assets is renamed the statement of net position and includes four components: assets, deferred outflows of resources, liabilities and deferred inflows of resources.
+GASB Statement No. 63 provides guidance for reporting deferred outflows of resources, deferred inflows of resources and net position in a statement of financial position and related disclosures.
+The statement of net assets is renamed the statement of net position and includes four components: assets, deferred outflows of resources, liabilities, and deferred inflows of resources.

 The Authority has adopted the provisions of GASB Statement No. 65, "Items Previously Reported as Assets and Liabilities."
-Statement No. 65 establishes accounting and financial reporting standards to either (a) properly classify certain items that were previously reported as assets and liabilities as deferred outflows of resources or deferred inflows of resources or (b) recognize certain items that were previously reported as assets and liabilities as outflows of resources (expenses) or inflows of resources (revenues).
-This statement is effective for periods beginning after December 15, 2012.
-See Note 10 for the effect on net position for the prior period adjustment as a result of adopting Statement No. 65 for the year ended December 31, 2013.
+GASB Statement No. 65 establishes accounting and financial reporting standards to either (a) properly classify certain items that were previously reported as assets and liabilities as deferred outflows of resources or deferred inflows of resources or (b) recognize certain items that were previously reported as assets and liabilities as outflows of resources (expenses) or inflows of resources (revenues).